 3. Arsenal 2-1 Chelsea (2017)

-That rare ‘Big Six’ FA Cup final clash that turned out not to be a massive anticlimax.
+That rare ‘Big Six’ FA Cup final clash which turned out not to be a massive anticlimax.

-Antonio Conte’s Chelsea were the best side in the country that season, as evidence by their 93-point haul and Premier League title, but they couldn’t contend with latter-day Arsene Wenger’s Gunners, who showed a frustrating tendency to turn up on the biggest stage while their league form faltered.
+Antonio Conte’s Chelsea were the best side in the country that season, as evidenced by their 93-point haul and Premier League title, but they couldn’t contend with latter-day Wenger’s Gunners who could still turn it on for the big matches.